On an integral equation for the free-boundary of stochastic, irreversible investment problems: Explicit results

-Let now the diffusion $X^{x}$ be of CEV (Constant Elasticity of Variance) type; that is, \beq dX^{x}(t) = r X^{x}(t) dt + \sigma (X^{x})^{1-\gamma}(t)dW(t), \qquad X^{x}(0) = x>0, \eeq for some $r > 0$, $\sigma >0$ and $\gamma \in (0,1/2]$.
-CEV process was introduced in the financial literature by John Cox in $1975$ \cite{Cox} in order to capture the stylized fact of a negative link between equity volatility and equity price (the so called `leverage effect').
-In this case we have
+for some $r > 0$, $\sigma>0$ and $\gamma\in(0,1/2]$.
+CEV process was introduced in the financial literature by John Cox in $1975$ \cite{Cox} in order to capture the stylized fact of a negative link between equity volatility and equity price (the so-called ``leverage effect'').
+In this case, we have

-and $\psi_r(x) =x$ (cf., e.g., \cite{DayaKar}, Section 6.2).
+and $\psi_r(x) =x$ (cf., e.g., \cite{DayaKar}, Section~6.2).